nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 https://api.opentok.com/v2/project//archive/storage
 ```

-Replace `apiKey` with your OpenTok project API key.
+Replace `apiKey` with your project API key.

 Authenticate the REST API request using a custom HTTP header: `X-OPENTOK-AUTH`.
 Set this to a JSON Web token: